cachrisman/jekyll-contentful-data-import/README.md

 ### --rebuild option

-The `contentful` command has a `--rebuild` option which will trigger a rebuild of your site
+The `jekyll contentful` command has a `--rebuild` option which will trigger a rebuild of your site

+### --wait option

+The `jekyll contentful` command has a `--wait X` option where `X` is an integer greater than 0 specifying the number of seconds to wait before retrieving data from Contentful.
+Useful when using this plugin with Contentful's publish webhook because the newly updated/published entries can take several seconds after the webhook fires to be available via Contentful's Delivery API.

 ## Configuration